sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Languages** Jabber

 ***Legendary Resistance (3/Day).*** When the jabberwock fails a saving throw, it can choose to succeed instead.
-It canít do so against an effect that would sever one of its body parts.
+It can√≠t do so against an effect that would sever one of its body parts.

 ***Reactive.*** The jabberwock can take three reactions per round.
-It canít take more than one reaction on the same turn.
+It can√≠t take more than one reaction on the same turn.

 ***Regeneration.*** The jabberwock regains 20 hit points at the start of its turn.
 The jabberwock dies only if its head is severed.
-A creature can sever the jabberwockís head by dealing 15 slashing damage to it in a single turn while it has 0 hit points.
+A creature can sever the jabberwock√≠s head by dealing 15 slashing damage to it in a single turn while it has 0 hit points.

 ***Vorpal Weakness.*** While the jabberwocky is bloodied, a roll of 16 or higher with a *sword of sharpness* or *vorpal sword* is treated as a 20.

-***Whiffling Flight.*** The jabberwockís flight is clumsy and unpredictable.
+***Whiffling Flight.*** The jabberwock√≠s flight is clumsy and unpredictable.
 While the jabberwock is flying it has disadvantage on attack rolls and attack rolls against it have disadvantage.

 ACTIONS

 ***Multiattack.*** The jabberwock attacks once with its bite and twice with its claw.

 ***Bite.*** *Melee Weapon Attack:* +13 to hit, reach 15 ft., one target. *Hit:* 26 (3d12 + 7) slashing damage.
-On a critical hit against a creature, the jabberwockís teeth debilitate a limb until the character completes a long rest or is restored to full hit points.
+On a critical hit against a creature, the jabberwock√≠s teeth debilitate a limb until the character completes a long rest or is restored to full hit points.
 At the Narrator's discretion, the target might suffer a permanent wound that requires the *regeneration* spell.
-For a typical humanoid, roll 1d6: 1ñ3 arm (preventing the use of that arm to hold items or wear a shield), 4ñ6 leg (halving the targetís Speed).
+For a typical humanoid, roll 1d6: 1√±3 arm (preventing the use of that arm to hold items or wear a shield), 4√±6 leg (halving the target√≠s Speed).

 ***Claw.*** *Melee Weapon Attack:* +13 to hit, reach 15 ft., one target. *Hit:* 20 (3d8 + 7) slashing damage.
 If the target is a creature, it is grappled (escape DC 21).
 Until this grapple ends, the target is restrained.
 The jabberwock can have up to two creatures grappled at a time.

-***Eyes of Flame (Recharge 5ñ6).*** The jabberwockís gaze ignites everything in a 60-foot cone.
+***Eyes of Flame (Recharge 5√±6).*** The jabberwock√≠s gaze ignites everything in a 60-foot cone.
 Each creature in that area makes a DC 21 Dexterity saving throw, taking 49 (14d6) fire damage on a failed save or half damage on a success.

 BONUS ACTIONS

 ***Burble.*** The jabberwock speaks in the magical Jabber language.
-Each creature within 30 feet of the jabberwock that can hear it and that doesnít speak Jabber makes a DC 20 Wisdom saving throw.
+Each creature within 30 feet of the jabberwock that can hear it and that doesn√≠t speak Jabber makes a DC 20 Wisdom saving throw.
 On a failure, the creature is subjected to a burbling curse.
 While cursed, half the words the creature speaks are replaced with words in the Jabber language.
 Each time the creature speaks, casts a spell with a vocalized component, or uses an

 effect that requires listeners to understand its words, the creature must roll a d20.
-On a roll of 1ñ9, the speech is unintelligible or the spell or effect is wasted.
+On a roll of 1√±9, the speech is unintelligible or the spell or effect is wasted.
 The creature repeats the saving throw whenever it finishes a long rest, ending the curse on a success.
-If a creatureís saving throw is successful or the effect ends for it, it is immune to Burble for 24 hours.
+If a creature√≠s saving throw is successful or the effect ends for it, it is immune to Burble for 24 hours.

 REACTIONS

-***Claws that Catch.*** When a creature escapes the jabberwockís grapple, the jabberwock makes a claw attack against that creature.
+***Claws that Catch.*** When a creature escapes the jabberwock√≠s grapple, the jabberwock makes a claw attack against that creature.

 ***Jaws that Bite.*** When a creature that the jabberwock can see makes a melee attack against it, the jabberwock makes a bite attack against that creature.